pschumann4/cross_species_docking/README.md

 Homo-sapiens_AR.pdb
 ```
 ### 2. Multiple protein sequence and structural alignments
+Ensure that the reference structure is in the same folder as the query structures.

 Run the "multiple_prot_align.py" script.

 In addition to generating a new set of modified PDBs, this will create a folder called "details" in the PDB file directory with information on the alignments as well as a CSV file called "residue_positions.csv" that can be useful for converting the new residue positions back to their original positions, if desired.